atahtee/effective-happiness/README.md

 ## Deployment

-The live version of Frame It is deployed on Render and can be accessed at [https://frame-it-djm7.onrender.com/](https://frame-it-app.herokuapp.com/).
+The live version of Frame It is deployed on Render and can be accessed [here](https://frame-it-djm7.onrender.com/).

 ## API Endpoints